terchris/docuwrite-base/README.md

 # DocuWrite Base

 Container for creating documents and presentations.
 Contains pandoc, mermaid-cli, marp-cli and maintains the functionality in these.
-I use it to build my stuff on top of this.
+A swiss army knife for converting text and images to profesional documents and presentations.

+[DocuWrite Base](https://github.com/terchris/docuwrite-base) is a lightweight, containerized base for generating documentation from Markdown files.
+It integrates three powerful tools:

+1. [Mermaid CLI](https://github.com/mermaid-js/mermaid-cli): Create PNG or SVG diagrams from Mermaid.js code blocks.
+2. [Pandoc CLI](https://github.com/pandoc/dockerfiles): Convert Markdown into PDFs, Word documents, or other formats.
+3. [Marp CLI](https://github.com/marp-team/marp-cli): Generate professional PDF or PowerPoint slide decks from Markdown.

+Think about this image as your swiss army knife for converting text and images to profesional documents and presentations.
+Refer to the [Pandoc website](https://pandoc.org/), [Mermaid website](https://mermaid.js.org/) and [Marp](https://marp.app/) for full howtos.

+## Features

+- **Preconfigured Environment**: Ready-to-use Docker container with all necessary tools.
+- **Cross-Platform Compatibility**: Works seamlessly on x86 and ARM architectures.
+- **Flexible Output Options**: Supports multiple formats like PDFs, DOCX, and slide decks.
+- **Customizable**: Easy to integrate into existing workflows.

+## Requirements

+To use DocuWrite Base, you need container runtime software installed on your machine.
+The system has been tested with the following:

+- [Rancher Desktop](https://rancherdesktop.io/): A desktop Kubernetes and container management application.
+- [Podman Desktop](https://podman.io/getting-started/installation): A lightweight container engine and Docker alternative.
+- [Docker Desktop](https://www.docker.com/products/docker-desktop/): The popular containerization platform.

+Make sure you have one of these installed and properly configured before using DocuWrite Base.

 ## Installation